mkrwii/digital-cv/README.md

 - Independent football supporter club based in Oslo
 - Board member 2021-ongoing
 - Organising pub gatherings and trips to away games in the area
-- Procuring and selling merchandise
+- Procuring and selling merchandise, such as scarves, hats and T-shirts

 ### [Nødutgangfestivalen](https://kreativenord.no/actor/nodutgangfestivalen/)
 - (now defunct) Music Festival in Bodø, Norway